If you know anything about me or There be Giants, then (hopefully) you know us for being pretty straight-down-the-line, we don’t do flowery or fluffy.

 Embedding is how you make sure they don’t stay on the poster

-‘Behaviours’ have pretty much been where businesses have focussed when wanting to help their people ‘how’ they would like them to do all the challenges they’ve been set in their goals/objectives (that’s the ‘what’).
-The problem with just working with behaviours is that you’re only at surface level.
+‘Behaviours’ have pretty much been where businesses have focussed when wanting to help their people understand ‘how’ they would like them to tackle the challenges they’ve been set in their goals/objectives (that’s the ‘what’).
+The problem with just working with behaviours is that you’re only scratching the surface.
 You see, behaviours are driven by beliefs, and they are driven by values.
 So, if you really want to get to the nub of ‘how’ you need to start with values.